 The Psychology Clinic placement is normally of 32 days duration and should ordinarily be the first in the sequence of placements, it provides students with opportunities:

-(a) develop inter-personal, intra-personal and profesional/clinical skills
+(a) to develop inter-personal, intra-personal and professional/clinical skills

-(b) to observe practice by qualified professionals,
+(b) to observe practice by qualified professionals

-(c) to apply, under supervision, the knowledge and skills they have acquired in assessment, formulation, intervention, evaluation and reporting,
+(c) to apply, under supervision, the knowledge and skills they have acquired in assessment, formulation, intervention, evaluation and reporting

-(d) to receive feedback on their performance, and
+(d) to receive feedback on their performance

-(e) to gain experience in the planning and organisation of services.
+(e) to gain experience in the planning and organisation of services

 1. Demonstrate basic professional/clinical, inter-personal and intra-personal skills.